jonny6pak/TypeShield/README.md

 # TypeShield (AGPL-3.0)

 > **Please note that I created this for my own personal use.
-I will not be maintaining or updating this code unless I need to make edits for myself.
+It is 100% vibe coded, with human review, to solve a problem of my own.
+I'm merely sharing in case anyone else wants to play with it.
+It's not working 100% yet but it has saved me from a lot of false reads on the trackpad.
 If you want a feature please fork the code and do whatever you need with it as allowable under the license.**

 **TypeShield** blocks trackpad/mouse input for a brief window after each keypress to prevent stray palm touches while typing.
 Apple Silicon native (M1–M5), macOS 13+.